-Yesterday I noticed a spurt of online promotion for a $2.99 ebook short story called "Internet Hell" by Trisha M. Wilson.
-I was surprised to see it because Internet Hell is the name of a book I published in late 2012.
+I noticed some online promotion for a 2015 ebook short story called "Internet Hell" by Trisha M. Wilson.
+I was surprised to see it because Internet Hell is the name of an ebook I published in late 2012.
 The pbook version has just gone on sale.

 While book titles can't be copyrighted, it's both unprofessional and confusing to copy the title of another recent book.

 - When I challenged Trisha, she blocked me from viewing her Tweets.
 To hell with her.

 Trisha's story is interesting, but poorly edited by the two named editors: Colby Trax and A. J. Wallace.
 The third paragraph says "regiment" instead of "regimen."
 Many paragraphs are choppy, with too many unnecessary pauses.
 The stop-start-stop-start rhythm made reading it tiring.
 I also think her cover is amateurish, made with cliché clip art and just one dull typeface.
 Some letters are lost against the background.